vladsaveliev/sequana/doc/installation.rst

     singularity pull --name sequana_0_6_1.img shub://sequana/sequana@release_0_6_1

+For the latest version, use:

+    singularity pull --name sequana_0_6_1.img shub://sequana/sequana:latest

+The term latest in Singularity Hub will pull, across all of your branches, the most recent image.
+If development is more recent than master, it would be pulled, for example.

 Do not interrupt the download (1.5Go).
 Once downloaded, you can use, for instance, the sequana_coverage executable::